 When no one spoke in the space of the silence the followed, I continued:

-One is never sure how such a rant is going to be received.
+One is never sure how others will receive such a rant.
 We’d like to think that what we’ve just said is such a profundity that the silence that follows is such that it swings the group in your favor, but I had no such delusions.
-I was, however, confident in the idea that what I had to say was provoked by thought, and that my conclusions should, at least, be considered.
+I was, however, confident in the idea that what I had to say was thoughtful, and that my conclusions were, at the very least, worthy of consideration.
 They weren’t.

 “They just are,” non-popper, Vicki Lerner, explained.
 She looked around for a brief, pregnant moment.
 “We just are.”

 That gained Vicky some good vibes from the other members.
-There were no words of thanks, or congratulations, offered to Vicky, but the energy of the room was swung into her lap and against mine.
+There were no words of thanks, or congratulations, offered to Vicky, but the positive energy of the room swung in her direction.

 I smiled at her words and the congratulations that followed.
 That smile concealed my fatigue.
 The minute after Vicki said that, I realized I should’ve qualified my statements by saying, ‘and you cannot just say we just are’.
 You cannot say, and on the eighth day, God created the balloon people.